 As we all feel the public health and economic impacts from COVID-19 unlike any in our lifetimes, our business community is working collectively to offer solutions and assistance to businesses and workers impacted by COVID-19.

-The Adams County Economic Development (ACED) team is working diligently with all our partners at the local, state and federal level to help you navigate and keep you informed on all the resources that are available to your business and staff during these challenging times.
-If your business is facing economic challenges related to COVID-19, please reach out to ACED for all the up-to-date information and resources to help your business during this global event.
+The Adams County Regional Economic Partnership (AC-REP) team is working diligently with all our partners at the local, state, and federal levels to help you navigate and keep you informed on all the resources that are available to your business and staff during these challenging times.
+If your business is facing economic challenges related to COVID-19, please reach out to ACREP for up-to-date information and resources to help your business during this global event.